-Jewel Cichlids Fish – Everything You Need To Know
+Jewel Cichlid Fish – Care, Habitat And Details You Need

-The Jewel Cichlid is a group of brightly coloured fish from Africa.
-They are however difficult to keep in a home tank because of their aggression.
+Jewel Cichlid Fish is a group of brightly coloured fish from Africa.
+Jewel Cichlid Fish are however difficult to keep in a home tank because of their aggression.
 These are known to be the most colourful fish from the freshwater and the Jewel Cichlid is the crown jewel of cichlids.

 They are named ‘Jewel Cichlid’ due to their bright colouration and sparkling appearance.
 These make a great addition to the Cichlid tank, but they may be a little tricky to care for sometimes.